 “I move back and look at the skin and hair quality of the coat.
 Some older horses can develop a disease called pituitary pars intermedia dysfunction (PPID), better known as Cushing’s disease.
 What happens there is that horses can present with very long, thick coats inappropriately.
 So you would have a very long-coated horse in the middle of summer.
 That is not normal and that is not comfortable for the horse.”

 In conjunction with PPID, she also looks for muscle wasting and an increased chance of laminitis.
-Wolfsdorf said mares with PPID can also have reproductive issues where mares won’t cycle properly because of this dysfunction that is going on.
+Wolfsdorf said mares with PPID can also have reproductive issues; they often won’t cycle properly because of this dysfunction.

-Wolfsdorf said if you see any of these abnormalities such as long hair, fat pads, increased laminitis, increased ‘unhealthyness,’ increased ‘colds’ or fevers because their immune system might be compromised, “these are all things you should ask your veterinarian about so they can do the appropriate testing.”
+Wolfsdorf said if you see abnormalities such as long hair, fat pads, increased laminitis, general unhealthiness, or increased colds or fevers because of a compromised immune system, “these are all things you should ask your veterinarian about so they can do the appropriate testing.”

 Final Words

-It’s important to manage senior mares and stallions based on their ages and any issues they face.
+It’s important to manage senior mares and stallions based on their age and health status.
 With help from your veterinarian—and maybe a reproductive specialist—senior mares and stallions can live long, happy, reproductively successful lives.

 Further Content